hwaranlee/ParlAI/README.md

 ## Requirements
 You may be able to use the library without this requirements, but the library is tested only from the below environment.
-- one or more GeForce GTX 1080 Ti graphics cards (driver should be installed)
+- One or more GeForce GTX 1080 Ti graphics cards (driver should be installed)
 - CentOS 7

 ## Installation